fastruby/dotenv_validator/README.md

 > Note the `1-` in the name so it's executed before any other initializer, since initializers are run in alphabetical order.

+> You can use `DotenvChecker.check` without the `!` to show warnings instead of raising an exception.

 # Configuring env variable

 In your `.env.sample` file, you can add comments to tell DotenvChecker how to validate the variable: